Mokhtar Dahari

-On 29 June 2021, FIFA acknowledged Dahari as the third top scorer of all time at international level, with a total of 89 goals.
-As of September 2022, his international tally is behind only Cristiano Ronaldo, Ali Daei and Lionel Messi.

 Early life

-Born on 13 November 1953 at Setapak, Selangor (present-day in Kuala Lumpur).
-Mokhtar was the first born son of couple Aminah Sharikan and Dahari Abeng.
-His father, Dahari, worked as a lorry driver but did not earn very much to support his family.
+Born on 13 November 1953 at Setapak, Selangor (in present-day Kuala Lumpur), Mokhtar was the first son of Aminah Sharikan and Dahari Abeng.
+His father, Dahari, worked as a lorry driver but barely earned enough to support his family.
 His family moved to Kampung Pandan in Kuala Lumpur when Mokthar was 11 years old.
 Upon moving, he attended secondary school at Victoria Institution in the city and began to show interest and talent in playing football at an early age.
-He played for his school and later for his home state, the F.A.
-Selangor.
+He played for his school and later for his home state, the Selangor.